miztiik/restrict-ec2-launch-to-cloudformation/README.md

-# Restrict EC2 Launch Only through Clouformation
+# Restrict EC2 Launch Only through Cloudformation

-Let us say you want users the privilege to launch stack, but only through cloudformation.
+Let us say you want users the privilege to launch stack which will deploy an ec2 instance for you, but only through cloudformation.
 How do you achieve it.
 We can provide this type of authorization using the `aws:CalledVia` condition key.

 ![Restrict EC2 Launch Only through Clouformation](images/restrict-ec2-launch-to-clouformation.png)